LinkedIn is a lead generation bonanza.

 The renowned stock photo site iStock stands out thanks to its two-sided library that offers budget-friendly images as well as high-value, exclusive pictures.
 Ideal for those on a limited budget who still want to amp up the quality of their visuals.

 Adobe Stock is Adobe’s very own stock photo service, and it’s remarkably trendy in terms of content and style.
 It’s a great choice for Adobe tools fans and all those leading brands with a strong trend-based profile.

 Rule LinkedIn Through Clever Stock Photo Use

-What we hope you take from this walkthrough, is that by taking relatively simple actions you can really boost up the potential in your LinkedIn network to drive sales.
+What we hope you take from this walkthrough, is that by taking relatively simple actions, you can really boost up the potential of your LinkedIn network to drive sales.